Independent · Algorithm-driven · No sponsored placements

 Scoring rules support several match types to handle different kinds of product data:

-| Match Type | Description | Example |
+| Match type | Description | Example |

 |---|---|---|